Doctor in Production Engineering

-Credentialing: MEC Ordinance No. 132 of February 2, 1999, published in the Official Gazette of February 3rd 1999.
-In the year of 1998 it was evaluated with grade 5, corresponding to the highest mark obtained by the Production Engineering Post-Graduation program in Brazil.
-Attributed title: Doctor in Production Engineering.
+Credentials: MEC Ordinance No. 132 of February 2, 1999, published in the Official Gazette of February 3rd 1999.
+Since 1998, the DSc course it evaluated with grade 5 (out of 7), corresponding to the highest grade obtained by a Production Engineering Post-Graduation program in Brazil.

 INSCRIPTION PERIOD FOR THE DOCTORATE

-The registration process is totally electronic.
-From the second semester of 2015 onwards, the DEI shall not receive any more printed documents and/or sent via Mail.
-For all the demanded documentation the upload should be made directly from http://www.ccpa.puc-rio.br/inscricao_pos/processo.lua
+The registration process is online.
+The department does not receive physical documents and/or sent via e-mail.
+All required documentation should be sent directly from http://www.ccpa.puc-rio.br/inscricao_pos/processo.lua

-Only the registration requests that present a complete documentation shall be examined.
+Only the registration requests with complete documentation and pre-approved by one of the professors of the Industrial Engineering Department’s Main Board shall be examined.

-- Two Reference Pages.
-On the online form, the candidate shall indicate the informing parties’ names and e-mail, and the system shall send a link to them asking the online fulfillment.
-Manually fulfilled letters shall not be accepted.
+- Two reference letters.
+On the online form, indicate two names with corresponding e-mails, and the system will send a link to them asking the online fulfillment.
+Manually fulfilled letters will not be accepted.

-- Curriculum vitae, preferably Curriculum Lattes.
-Generate a complete version in PDF from the Lattes Platform.
+- Curriculum vitae, preferably from the Lattes platform (please generate a complete version in PDF)

 - Study Plan.
-Fulfill the form available under PESTUDOSMESTRADO.doc and do the upload of the PDF version from the system.
-In this form, the candidate shall inform the interest concentration area, the research line connected to the concentration area and the motivation for the Program and research line choice.
-The disciplines to be attended should also be defined together with the orienting professor.
+Please fill the form Please fill the form in, save it as a PDF file and upload it.
+In this form, the candidate shall inform the concentration area and research line he is interested in, and his motivation for these choices.
+The disciplines to be attended should also be defined together with the student’s potential advisor.

-- Research Plan: form available under doctorate acceptance form.pdf.
-The preliminary research proposal should be signed by the professor that shall orient the Doctorate candidate.
-Fill out the available form and do the PDF version upload from the system..
+- Research Plan: form available under Doctorate acceptance form.
+The preliminary research proposal should be signed by the candidate’s potential advisor.
+Fill the available form in, save it as a PDF file and upload it through the system.

 - Undergraduate School Records;

 - Scholarship request form (when pertinent).
-Fulfill the form available under BOLSAESTUDOSMESTRADO.DOC and do the PDF version upload from the system.
+Fill in the Scholarship request form in, save it as a PDF file and upload it to the system.

-- Digital copy (in PDF) of works with academic relevance.
-There might be enclosed: Undergraduate Course Conclusion Work and/or Articles published in journals and/or scientific events.
+- Digital copies (in PDF) of works with academic relevance, including undergraduate course Conclusion works or papers published in scientific journals or events.